-Below, you’ll find reviews from Top 10 Delivery Services, Reddit, and Healthline, that discuss Little Spoon’s convenience, nutrition, taste, packaging, price, and customer service.
+However, you’ll find reviews from Top 10 Delivery Services, Reddit, and Healthline that discuss Little Spoon’s convenience, nutrition, taste, packaging, price, and customer service.

-On Top 10 Delivery Services, Little Spoon has 3.5/5 stars from 30 customer ratings.
-Customers who rate the brand 5/5 stars talk about how the service is time-saving and there is great nutrition provided for their babies.
+On Top 10 Delivery Services, Little Spoon has 9.8/10 stars from 30 customer ratings.
+Customers who rate the brand 5/5 stars talk about how the service is time-saving and great nutrition is provided for their babies.
 One review reads:

 “I order 3 blends per day which gives me time to spend more time outside and leave my husband with the baby while I go to yoga or with friends.”
 Another says, “[My] 6 months old baby [enjoys] eating broccoli and kale and peas…But I couldn’t be more thankful that he’s eating healthy.”